 - High Holy Day Guidelines (for High Holy Day placement only)

-2. Download a copy of the Congregational Application for Cantorial Placement and Acknowledgements Form.
+2. Download a copy of the Congregational Application for Cantorial Placement.

 3. Submit the Application.

-Email an electronic copy of your completed application and any additional materials (such as the temple's history or other community information) to the Placement Office at email@example.com.
+Email an electronic copy of your completed application (saved as a PDF) and any additional materials, such as the temple's history and other community information, to the Placement Office at firstname.lastname@example.org.
 All documents should be sent as separate attachments and we will incorporate everything into a single PDF for posting to the website.

 4. Need Assistance?

 Please feel free to contact us with any questions or concerns during the course of your search.
 Be sure to visit Hiring Resources for Congregations for sample pulpit position descriptions, tips for search committees, a sample PR blurb and other important resources before you fill out your congregational application for placement.

 For matters relating to candidates, placement support, general inquiries:

 For matters relating to salary, retirement, benefits, contracts: